 Click here to view our List of Youth Programs

 UCRRA can also offer technical guidance on how to improve your school recycling program.
 UCRRA Staff are available to help schools plan, implement, or improve a waste reduction, recycling, or composting program.
-Contact the Recycling Coordinator at 845-336-0600 to learn more.
+Contact the Recycling Outreach Team at 845-336-0600 to learn more.

 Tips for Better School Recycling